Ko tatou ara ako

 Two pathways, one school.

-We offer two mixed-age learning pathways, Modern Learning and Montessori, under the school’s whakatuakī, Kotahi te Hikoi Whakamua, Forward Together.
+We offer two mixed-age learning pathways, Pakiri and Montessori, under the school’s whakatuakī, Kotahi te Hikoi Whakamua (Forward Together).

 Our mixed-age pathways promote tuakana–teina relationships, a type of buddy system, where an older or more expert tuakana (senior) helps and guides a younger or less expert teina (junior).
 This supports our self-learning classroom structure and creates a whānau (family) atmosphere.